edgexfoundry/git-semver/README.md

 optional arguments:
-  -h, --help   show this help message and exit --keep_repo  do not delete test repo from GitHub after testing
+  -h, --help   show this help message and exit --keep-repo  do not delete test repo from GitHub after testing
 ```

 ### Environment Variables